36560/ToDo-HtmlApp--Js-PHP-/README.md

  - deleting checked tasks from past
  - Grouping task by deadline to future, today or past tasks
  - displaying welcome info (depends on the time of day)
- - sort task by category, title or deadline
+ - sorting task by category, title or deadline
  - search tasks by title without page refreshing

 ---